Cognigy/Documentation/docs/insights/overview.md

 ## Dashboards

 Cognigy Insights co-exists side-by-side with Cognigy.AI and is tightly integrated with all of Cognigy's products.
-It features a variety of different dashboards and explorers to highlight different data types, which allow you to keep track of your customer's behaviour and the success of your AI agents.
-All of the collected data is also accessible through OData.
+Insights features a variety of dashboards and explorers to highlight different data types, enabling you to track your customers' behavior and the success of your AI Agents.
+Additionally, all collected data is accessible through OData.
 You can access Cognigy Insights, by opening the sidebar menu in Cognigy.AI and click on **Insights**, previously this had led to our [Analytics](../ai/analyze/collecting-data.md) application.
 In order to view the data correlating to a specific agent, you can select one from the dropdown menu in the upper left area.